allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 ## Why Go?

 Most microservices at our company are written in Java or another JVM based language, some in Python.
-We also have monolithic, legacy platform written in PHP but we don’t touch it unless we have to.
+We also have monolithic, legacy platform written in PHP but we do not touch it unless we have to.
 We already know those technologies but we are open to exploring a new one.
 Our task could be realized in any language, therefore we decided to write it in Go.

 Go has been available for a while now, backed by [a big company](https://www.google.pl/) and a growing community of users.
-It’s advertised as a compiled, concurrent, imperative, structured programming language.
+It is advertised as a compiled, concurrent, imperative, structured programming language.
 It also has managed memory, so it looks safer and easier to use than C/C++.
 We have quite good experience with tools written in Go and decided to use it here.
 We have one [open source project in Go](https://github.com/allegro/marathon-consul/#marathon-consul-), now we wanted to know how Go handles big traffic.
 We believed the whole project would take less than 100 lines of code and be fast